Rishi Sunak says he'll release tax return soon in Piers Morgan interview

 The interview covered a wide range of topics, from serious ones about government policy, to light-hearted ones about his love life.

-He was asked by Morgan to describe his "doctrine" and to assess his first 100 days in office as prime minister.
+He was asked by Morgan to describe his "doctrine" and assess his first 100 days in office as prime minister.

 Mr Sunak said he inherited "a challenging situation" but insisted he was "proud of what we've achieved" so far.

-When Morgan challenged Mr Sunak on car parking charges for nurses at hospitals in England, he promised: "Of course, I'm happy to look at that."
+- When Morgan challenged Mr Sunak on hospital car parking charges for nurses in England, he promised: "Of course, I'm happy to look at that."

-Elsewhere in the interview, Mr Sunak pledged to bring in tougher immigration and asylum rules to curb the number of people crossing the Channel in small boats.
+- Mr Sunak also pledged to bring in tougher immigration and asylum rules to curb the number of people crossing the Channel in small boats

+- Asked why he wanted to become prime minister, he said: "I do ask myself the same question on occasion… there's a concept in Hinduism called dharma which roughly translates into 'duty', and that's how I was raised"

+- Morgan put to him that he was "stinking rich", and after an awkward pause he replied: "I think most people would consider that I'm financially fortunate, yes"